 The crisis response plan should also designate a crisis team leader and backup leader, who should have support from the administration and should be given the authority to coordinate team member assignments while keeping an open channel with school administrators (6, 49, 50).
-Should a crisis overwhelm a school's ability to intervene, the crisis team leader may find it necessary to recommend the use of a school-district team, and if the problem is too serious for that level of assistance, the county-level emergency team would then be deployed.
-The district Superintendent would make that request and would work with the Orange-Ulster BOCES County-wide Team for Crisis and Critical Incident in order to determine the number of responders needed and the length of service required to appropriately assist the school and school district.
+Should a crisis overwhelm a school's ability to intervene, the crisis team leader may find it necessary to recommend the use of a school-district team.